-Brown spots or pigmented lesions on the face, chest, legs and hands are common as skin ages.
-In most cases they are caused by sun exposure and can be successfully treated or removed.
+Brown spots or pigmented lesions on the face, chest, legs and hands are common as skin ages and are caused by sun exposure in most cases.

 Melasma is a pigment disorder that shows up as brown patches on the cheeks, nose, forehead, chin or upper lip.
 Hormones are thought to be a trigger and it often appears during pregnancy which is why it’s commonly referred to as “the mask of pregnancy”.

 Sun exposure can make melasma more pronounced.
 The condition can sometimes disappear on its own after pregnancy or when hormonal triggers are eliminated, but often requires long-term management.

 Brown Spots & Melasma Treatments

 Conditions such as brown spots and melasma should be carefully managed by a dermatologist who is trained to recognize their unique characteristics.
 Incorrect treatment can lead to complications or worsening of symptoms, which in some cases can turn permanent.